Why Choose uOttawa Common Law

 - Public Law

-A variety of legal clinics operate in close conjunction with the law school, allowing students to earn course units or undertake internships while working on real legal cases.
+A variety of legal clinics operate in close conjunction with the law school, allowing students to earn course credits or undertake internships while working on real legal cases.

 We offer a variety of “hands-on” learning opportunities at on-campus centres and clinics including: